algorithmiaio/dev-center/_pages/algorithm-development/algorithm-management-api.md

 First, set up an Algorithmia client using an API Key from your account, which **must** have "Allow this key to manage my algorithm" enabled.

-Then, create your Algorithm by creating a `client.algo('username/algoname)` with the name you wish it to have: 'username' here might be your own username, or thge name of an Organization to which you belong, and 'algoname' can be any Algorithm name which doesn't already exist in that userspace.
+Then, create your Algorithm by creating a `client.algo('username/algoname')` with the name you wish it to have: 'username' here might be your own username, or the name of an Organization to which you belong, and 'algoname' can be any Algorithm name which doesn't already exist in that userspace.

 Next, we call the `.create()` method of that new Algorithm.
-The fields roughly correspond to those you'd see in the [Add Algorithm]({{site.url}}{{site.baseurl}}/algorithm-development/algorithm-basics/your-first-algo/#create-your-first-algorithm) user interface, butr are fully described in the [API Docs](https://docs.algorithmia.com/?python#create-an-algorithm).
+The fields roughly correspond to those you'd see in the [Add Algorithm]({{site.url}}{{site.baseurl}}/algorithm-development/algorithm-basics/your-first-algo/#create-your-first-algorithm) user interface, but are fully described in the [API Docs](https://docs.algorithmia.com/?python#create-an-algorithm).

 {% highlight python %}
 import Algorithmia
 client=Algorithmia.client('MANAGEMENT_API_KEY')
-algo = client.algo('demo/Hello')
+algo = client.algo('YOUR_USERNAME/Hello')
 algo.create(
     details = {
         "label": "Hello World",